Artboard 16Google Sheets iconSwift icon

 // Fred

-Let's have a quick look at the regular expression and try to phrase it in words.
+Let's have a quick look at the regular expression and try to phrase it in plain language.

 const regex = /-\s(\w+?)\s(?=\(vegan\))/g;

-Match any dash followed by one space character followed by more one or more but as few as possible word characters (A-Za-z0-9_) followed by a space when everything is followed by the pattern "(vegan)"
+Match any dash followed by one space followed by one or more but as few as possible word characters (A-Za-z0-9_) followed by a space when everything is followed by the pattern "(vegan)".

 Negative/negating regex lookaheads in JavaScript